-Usually carried out to prevent the tree limbs from growing too large (which can result in them breaking off) or if the customer simply decides that the tree is too big or too close to a building.
+Usually carried out to prevent the tree limbs from growing too large (which can result in them breaking off) or if the customer simply decides that the tree crown is too big or too close to a building.
 The whole crown of the tree will be worked on providing you with a quality crown tree reduction.

 Crown reduction is the reduction in height and/or spread of the crown (the foliage bearing portions of a tree) and can be carried out on all varieties of tree.
 Crown reduction may be used to reduce mechanical stress on individual branches or the whole tree, making the tree more suited to its immediate environment, or to reduce the effects of shading and light loss, etc.